MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 You can use the `CreateMultiple` and `UpdateMultiple` bulk operation messages for custom tables and most common tables.

-You can test whether individual standard tables support these messages today using the examples below.
+You can test whether individual standard tables support these messages today using the following examples.

 ##### [SDK for .NET](#tab/sdk)